sman11235/comprehensive_productivity_tracker/INSTRUCTIONS.md

 * `known_places`
 * `processed_events`

-`health_logs` is part of the schema and frontend read model, but there is no health producer in the current local verification path.
+`health_logs` is part of the schema and frontend read model, but there is no health producer in the current verification path.

 ## Prerequisites

 Before starting the stack:

 * install Docker and Docker Compose
-* create the repository root `.env`
+* create a repository root `.env`
-* use [python-producers/.env.example](/home/saket/programming/cs4365_project_comprehensive_productivity_tracker/python-producers/.env.example) as the template
+* use [python-producers/.env.example](/home/saket/programming/cs4365_project_comprehensive_productivity_tracker/python-producers/.env.example) as the starting template

-Minimum variables to verify:
+Minimum variables to set:

 * `GITHUB_USERNAME`
 * `PLAID_CLIENT_ID`